 - 34. The commanding words, given in these guidelines, are recommendations.
 Other sufficiently short words are acceptable as commands. - 35.
-The "Heel" command may be given at every start of an exercise and the command "Stay" is allowed in exercises in which the handler leaves the dog or turns away from the dog. - 36.
+The "Heel" command may be given at every start of an exercise and the command "Stay" is allowed in exercises in which the handler leaves the dog or turns away from the dog.
+In "Positions under march" exercises, however, only the position command (one command) is allowed, not an additional "Stay" command. - 36.
 All commands must be voice commands i.e. voice commands must be used in all exercises and they must be distinct.
 The judge must have a possibility to clearly hear the commands given to the dog.
-Excess volume, however, is not desirable and may drop the grade.

-In some exercises hand signals may be used in addition to a voice command, but the hand signal must be given simultaneously with the voice command.
-If a hand signal is allowed, it will be stated in the exercise.
-When using hand signals, they must be short and not outlast the vocal command and not include any other body language.

-- One hand or two hands may be used in the recall exercises on the stops, and in the distance control exercises.
+Excess volume, however, is not desirable and may drop the grade. - In some exercises hand signals may be used in addition to a voice command, but the hand signal must be given simultaneously with the voice command.
+If a hand signal is allowed, it will be stated in the exercise (see also point 40).
+When using hand signals, they must be short and not outlast the vocal command and not include any other body language. - One hand or two hands may be used in the recall exercises on the stops, and in the distance control exercises.
 Only one hand is allowed when directing the dog. - 37.
 The concept body language means moving your body (not necessarily taking steps), twisting, or turning your body, turning your head, or shrugging your shoulders, as well as giving signals with your feet or hands.
-This reduces the grade according to gravity and situation. - The handler may quickly turn his/her head in the direction where the dog is sent and the handler may quickly look back when recalling the dog from the box. - 38.
-Taking steps when commanding (in situations where the handler should stand still) will fail the exercise. - 39.
+This reduces the grade according to gravity and situation.

+The handler may quickly turn his/her head in the direction where the dog is sent and the handler may quickly look back when recalling the dog from behind, f. ex. from the square.
+Also, a small, very short nod of the head may be used when the dog is sent to the middle dumbbell in directed retrieve, class 3.

+- 38. Taking steps when commanding (in situations where the handler should stand still) will fail the exercise. - 39.
 Hand signals are never allowed when the dog is beside the handler in heel position.
 This will result in a heavy reduction of the grade, the reduction being 2-4 depending on strength, situation, and duration.
-If other body language is included the reduction is always even more. - 40.
+If other body language is included, the reduction is always even more. - 40.
 In exercises where the dog is directed or needs to be redirected, hands signals are allowed simultaneously with vocal commands when the dog is at a distance.
-Such exercises, or parts of exercises are running around the cone, directing into a circle and into a square and directing to retrieve the correct dumbbell.
+Such exercises, or parts of exercises are running around the cone, directing the dog into a circle and into a square and directing to retrieve the correct dumbbell.
 Reducing the grade for a simultaneous hand signal should not be done, only for the extra commands or redirecting commands.